 Immunizations offer safe and effective protection from vaccine-preventable diseases.
 The University of New England (UNE) strongly supports the use of vaccines to protect the health of our individual students and our campus communities and affiliates.

-It is the protocol of the UNE Dietetics Focus that all students in the MSAN Dietetics Focus will have all of the following immunization requirements met before they begin their first class and SEL lab.
-Verification of immunizations should be completed as close to beginning affiliation agreements as possible.
+It is the protocol of the UNE Dietetics Focus that all students in the MSAN Dietetics Focus will have all of the following immunization requirements met before they are approved to register for the MSAN-Dietetics core coursework.